ishaan-singh-cmu/CFSURP-Algo/README.md

 ---

 ## 📌 About the Program
-The **Computational Finance Summer Undergraduate Research Program (CFSURP)** at Carnegie Mellon University unites undergraduate researchers to develop, test, and evaluate innovative computational finance solutions.
+The **Computational Finance Summer Undergraduate Research Program (CFSURP)** is offered by CMU's Bachelor of Science in Computational Finance (BSCF) department.
+This project was under the supervision of Dr. Handron, Interim Director of the BSCF Program @ CMU.

-The **2025 cohort** focused on:
+Our group: Tiffany, Ethan, Andrew, and Ishaan worked on:
 - High-frequency & volatility-based trading strategies
 - Options & derivatives pricing models
 - Predictive modeling with machine learning